cran-task-views/Cluster/Cluster.md

         package includes 8 models for real, categorical, counting, functional and ranking data.
     -   Package `r pkg("stepmixr")` is an interface for the Python package 'StepMix', which allows for model-based clustering and generalized mixture modeling (latent class/profile analysis) of continuous and categorical data.
 In addition, the `r pkg("stepmixr")` package provides multiple stepwise Expectation-Maximization algorithms (e.g. 1-step, 2-step, 3-step Bolck-Croon-Hagenaars (BCH), and maximum likelihood (ML)) for regressing the latent classes on covariates (predictors) and/or predicting outcomes from the latent classes.
 It handles missing values through Full Information Maximum Likelihood (FIML), and allows inference in semi-supervised and unsupervised settings with non-parametric bootstrapping.
-The package uses the `r pkg("reticulate")` package to interface the 'StepMix' package in python.
-Stepmix must be installed in the python version used by `r pkg("reticulate")`.
-        This can be done inside the `r pkg("stepmixr")` or using the pip command (`pip install stepmix`).
+The package uses the `r pkg("reticulate")` package to interface the 'StepMix' package in Python.
+'Stepmix' must be installed in the Python version used by `r pkg("reticulate")`.
+This can be done inside the `r pkg("stepmixr")` package or using the pip command (`pip install stepmix`).

 -   Bayesian estimation:
     -   Bayesian estimation of finite mixtures of multivariate Gaussians